Challenges and solutions: commissioning social care during COVID-19

 - a local seven-day public health support and advice line on COVID-19 for care providers

-- expert training and advice, e.g. weekly webinar training session on infection prevention and control for providers
+- expert training and advice, e.g. weekly webinar training sessions on infection prevention and control for providers

-- early arrangements for testing and, importantly, re-testing for people in all care and support facilities (e.g. Bexley & Queen Elizabeth pathology lab)
+- early arrangements for testing and, importantly, re-testing for people in all care and support facilities (e.g. by Bexley with Queen Elizabeth pathology lab)

-- clinical links e.g. established ‘virtual’ GP and pharmacy appointments for care and nursing home residents through supplying iPads to care homes
+- supporting clinical links such as ‘virtual’ GP and pharmacy appointments for care and nursing home residents through supplying iPads to care homes

 - recruitment: local campaigns, undertaking recruitment for providers

-CQC is documenting innovative and inspiring examples of how providers are responding to COVID-19.
-Examples include supporting people to stay in touch with family and friends, enhanced infection control, supporting people and their families with information and advice, plus practical ways of supporting staff such as with travel arrangements as well as emotional support.
+CQC has been documenting innovative and inspiring examples of how providers are responding to COVID-19.
+Examples include supporting people to stay in touch with family and friends, use of technology, virtual exercise classes, enhanced infection control, supporting people and their families with information and advice, plus practical ways of supporting staff such as with safe travel arrangements as well as emotional support.